 First off, to evaluate a summarization system you have two types of summaries.
 One is the system generated summaries that is referred to as ‘peer summaries’ and then you have the reference summaries or gold standard summaries known as ‘model summaries’.
 Reference summaries are usually written by humans and it has been shown that using multiple reference summaries yields in more reliable ROUGE scores than using just one reference summary.
 Note that ROUGE can handle any number of peer summaries (if generated by multiple systems) and any number of model summaries.
 All you have to really do, is specify all of this in an xml file.

 New!
-Edit 2016 – Java Based ROUGE: For those who cannot get the perl version to work on Windows or your Linux Machine, you can use ROUGE 2.0 implemented in Java with Unicode support and full documentation.
-You can also request inclusion of new measures that you are proposing into this code base once your work is accepted at a conference/journal.
+Edit 2018 – Java Based ROUGE: For those who cannot get the perl version to work on Windows or your Linux Machine, you can use the ROUGE 2.0 package with unicode support and full documentation.

 To get started, create a directory structure as folllows anywhere on your system:

 - models/ —- contains all reference summaries that will be used for evaluation.
 Each file can be identified by the the the set of documents for which the summary was generated.
 Say, a summary was generated for document set 3, by human 2.
 Then the file name can be something like human2_doc3.html